mkae/alta/README.txt

-This is the repository for the ALTA Project
+This is the repository for the ALTA library.
+ALTA is a set of cross-platform command line executables and shared object plugins allowing to analyze, fit and understand BRDF data and models.

+ALTA targets: people working on BRDFs and willing to benchmark new BRDF models and compare them with state-of-the-art BRDF models and  data easily; people working on optical measurements and wanting to experiment different fitting procedures and models; or people wanting to perform statistical analysis on your BRDF data.

 1. Repository Organization